jannatyousaf/Security-Assessment/README.md

 # Security-Assessment
 Cybersecurity Task -Security Assessment using tools
-# Cybersecurity Internship Task: Network Scanning
+# Cybersecurity Internship Task: Security Assessment

 ## Objective
 To perform network scanning using Zap and Manual testing for checking Vulnerabilities.